*************************** PERCEPTRON SETTINGS ***************************

 * screen.
 Other proportions skew the images proportionately.
 In a video feedback

 * setup, this is believed to be natural behavior.
-For example, a circle will remain
+For example, a circle will

 * a circle on a square canvas.
 Typical values are from 600 to 1000.